wkyleg/red3-contracts/README.md

 - `concludeElection()`: Finalize the election and update the CEO.
 - `disburse(uint256 amount)`: Distribute dividends to token holders.
 - `withdrawDividends()`: Allow token holders to withdraw their dividends.
-- `receiveInvoice(string calldata description)`: Receive payments and apply tithe.
+- `receivePayment(string calldata description)`: Receive payments and apply tithe.

 ### DACFactory.sol